Finlay-Wright/aws-secure-landing-zone/modules/tagging-enforcement/README.md

 ## Overview

 AWS Config rules to check for required tags.
 Non-compliant resources show up in the Config dashboard.
-This is detective control - resources can still be created without tags, but you'll know about it.
+This is detective control - resources can still be created without tags, but you'll hear about it.

 **Default tags:**
 - `Environment` - dev/staging/prod